Installing PE

 puppet_enterprise::profile::agent::pxp_enabled

-to enable the Puppet Execution Protocol service, which is required to use the orchestrator and run Puppet from the console, orfalse
+Set to true to enable the PXP service, which is required to use the orchestrator and run Puppet from the console.

 puppet_enterprise::profile::bolt_server::concurrency